Normative Feeling: Socially Patterned Affective Mechanisms: Results

-Under social maintenance vs. no social maintenance we see two different versions of disposition emerge which rely on different stimuli which affect behaviour in different ways (Figure 3).
+Under non-normative social process(competition) vs. normative process (punishment), we see two different versions of mood mechanism emerge, which rely on different stimuli to affect behaviour in different ways (Figure 3).
+The correlation matrix illustrates how the stimuli weights and behaviour weights are wired and therefore how a given stimulus will affect mood and subsequently how the mood will affect the behaviour.

+We see that in both conditions, information about energy (being taken in, i.e. as signalled by hunger or energy-gain) is used.
+Thereby confirming, something not entirely surprising, that using the energy gained in the last state is useful for surviving.

-We see in the non-social maintenance case that we have a strong positive correlation with the hunger\_weight\_avg\_list in relation to the eat\_Mu\_weight\_avg\_list (Figure 5 c) and weak positive weights with respect to D\_array\_avg\_list vs eat\_Mu\_weight\_avg\_list and hunger\_weight\_avg\_list vs. D\_array\_weight\_avg\_list (Figure 5 a,b).
+We see in the competition case (non normative) that we have a strong positive correlation with the avg-$W_{hunger}$ in relation to the avg-$W_{bite}$ (Figure 5 c) and weak positive weights with respect to avg-$W_{energy-gain}$ vs avg-$W_{bite}$ and avg-$W_{hunger}$ vs. avg-$W_{energy-gain}$ (Figure 5 a,b).
 This means that agents, when they lose energy, tend to consume more.
-This losing energy state could be argued to be negative mood since losing energy tracks with being in an unfavourable state\footnote{We have not pre-defined what a “good” mood is, so in some cases, a high negative weight for D\_array might become associated with getting lots of energy, and in some cases, it is the other way around.
-So, looking at Figure 5, we can think that the system is rotation invariant to be turned by 180 degrees, i.e. having both stimuli and behavioural weight on negative and negative, and both values on positive and positive basically mean the same thing functionally.}.
-The mechanism we get from the population without social maintenance is in line with what we would expect from a homeostatic model of affect: in response to negative affect, exert a large response to shift the system back into a favourable state (to not hungry in our case).
+This losing energy state could be argued to be negative mood since losing energy tracks with being in an unfavourable state. \footnote{We have not pre-defined what a “good” mood is.
+Since both the input weights and output weights can evolve to values from -1.0 to 1.0, the system has one functional symmetry, i.e. we could invert all input and all output weights and would get the same functionality.
+As a result, there is no ''a priori'' definition of what a ''good'' mood is.
+For later interventions, we consider the good mood direction to be the one that correlates with positive energy gain as an input.
+The reason we do this is that the individuals who managed to survive in the simulation all had mood mechanisms that made them behave in a way to gain energy rather than lose it; otherwise they would not have survived.
+This also fits well with mood definitions that generally define it as “how well an organism is doing” \cite{eldar_mood_2016}, but again, we have let this arise through evolution and not hand-code it ourselves.} The mechanism we get from the population with competition is in line with what we would expect from a homeostatic model of affect: in response to negative mood, exert a large response to shift the system back into a favourable state (to not be hungry in our case).
 This is similar to states like hunger or stress in the literature that use negative feedback like stress hormone cortisol \cite{schulkin_rethinking_2002, khan_long-term_2022}.